Team-Resurgent/Repackinator/README.md

 </div>

 * .ISO files can be split, as well as .CCI/.CSO files can be decompressed using the **Convert To ISO** functions.
-* .ISO/.CSO files can be compressed to various types of .CCI using the **Convert To CCI** functions.
+* .ISO files can be compressed to various types of .CCI using the **Convert To CCI** functions.
 * Compatible files can be cryptographically compared by selecting **Compare Set First** on initial file, then **Compare First With** on the second file.
 * **Info** will print the sector data.
 * **Extract** will create a HDD ready file from *any* supported input type.